Sintfoap/git_docs/outline.typ

 remote so that they can pull it to a local version on their machine.
 There is another step to doing this as well though.
 The remote repository currently knows nothing of your local branch, so you can't just push to a branch that doesn't exist.
-To remidiate this you can run the following command:
+To remediate this you can run the following command:

 ```bash git push -u origin {branch-name}```